Vřesová

 Vřesová (Doglasgrün) is a municipality and village in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 400 inhabitants.

+Demographics

 Economy

 Vřesová is known for the large industrial complex of Sokolovská uhelná.
-The company is one of the main Czech companies operating in the energy sector, focuses on electricity generation and lignite mining and processing.
+The company is one of the main Czech companies operating in the energy sector, focuses on electricity generation, lignite mining and lignite processing.